 It is probably self-explanatory that if you can mend a couple of minor damages on your clothes, then you can potentially wear them for a bit longer.
 That might even save you from buying a replacement item altogether.
 Sometimes you can also upcycle clothes for other creative uses, such as mops and gift wraps.

-You can also give clothes a second life by adopting quality second hand clothes from op shops and thrift stores like SwapUp.
-We house a collection of women and kids’ clothes in good and like-new conditions.
+You can also give clothes a second life by adopting like-new second hand clothes from op shops and thrift stores like SwapUp.
+We house a collection of secondhand women and kids’ clothes in good and like-new conditions.
 Some SwapUp items are even new with original tags still on.

-We have inspected the second hand clothes and accessories, and given them minimal care such as sewing on that missing button where we can find a spare.
+We have inspected the secondhand clothes and accessories, and given them minimal care such as sewing on that missing button where we can find a spare.
 Many of these preloved items are sold at less than 30% of the estimated retail price (ERP), in hope that it will be attractive enough for you to buy from us and return following a happy purchase.
-Our mission is to provide a consignment and thrift store platform that encourages sustainable and eco-friendly shopping.
+Our mission is to provide an online consignment and thrift store platform that encourages sustainable and eco-friendly shopping.

 What do you think?
 Which of these have you tried and which is your favourite so far?